Structural Strengthening to Embankment Line

 As part of the London Underground maintenance and upgrading scheme, structural investigations and checks were carried out to all the covered ways and tunnels along the underground route.
 It was found that although some of the structures, which were now more than 150 years old, were structurally sound, there was a possibility of fatigue failure in the long term of the cast iron beams that had been used as structural support.
 It was decided to reinforce these beams as part of the overall underground upgrade scheme.

-In July 2010, CRL was awarded the contract to carry out the strengthening of the cast iron beams supporting Covered Ways 17 & 20 on the District line near Embankment station.
+In July 2010, CRL was awarded the contract to carry out the strengthening of the cast iron beams supporting Covered Ways 17 & 20 in the tunnel on the District line near Embankment station.
 The beams in question were installed between 1864 & 1870 and supported the Victoria Embankment Gardens.

 The project comprised the installation of 182no.
 7.5m long Ultra High Modulus (UHM) Carbon Fibre Reinforced Polymer (CFRP) plates to 91 beams, - 76 in Covered Way 20 and 15 in Covered Way 17.